techidaily/site-games-able/source/_posts/safe-operating-zones-navigating-gpu-temps.md

 ## How to Monitor Your GPU Temperature

- The average GPU temperature for gaming should remain between 65°C and 75°C and never exceed 85°C. To avoid this, you must monitor[your GPU temps](https://www.makeuseof.com/how-to-check-your-gpu-temperature/) as a precaution and note the factors contributing to overheating.
+ The average GPU temperature for gaming should remain between 65°C and 75°C and never exceed 85°C. To avoid this, you must monitor [your GPU temps](https://www.makeuseof.com/how-to-check-your-gpu-temperature/) as a precaution and note the factors contributing to overheating.
 It will save you from future expenses, including repairs or replacing your device or GPU.

 ![windows 10 performance monitor gpu temperatures](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/windows-10-performance-monitor-gpu-temperatures.jpg)

 * On a Windows 10 or 11 machine, you can use the integrated Performance Monitor to check your GPU temperatures.
 Press**CTRL + SHIFT + ESC** and click the**Performance** tab.
 On the left, look for your GPU.
 You should see your temperature listed here.
-* Linux and Windows can use the open-source tool[Open Hardware Monitor](https://openhardwaremonitor.org/) to track and monitor temperatures from the GPU, along with your CPU, hard drives, solid-state drives, and more.
+* Linux and Windows can use the open-source tool [Open Hardware Monitor](https://openhardwaremonitor.org/) to track and monitor temperatures from the GPU, along with your CPU, hard drives, solid-state drives, and more.
 It's a great tool for tracking hardware temps for your whole system.
 * macOS should check out the open-source system monitoring tool,[XRG](https://www.macupdate.com/app/mac/10220/xrg) .
 Like Open Hardware Monitor, you can use XRG to check a host of system hardware temperatures, including your GPU temps and overall activity.

  Even if you're not worried about your GPU overheating, it's worth glancing at this data from time to time just to make sure everything is working properly.